 The course costs just £750 (worth £7500) and is 90% subsidised by the UK government.

 Designed to be manageable alongside full-time work, you can take part around your existing work commitments and access learning through a blend of short online and face-to-face sessions.

 Business growth strategies

-“The best bit of Help to Grow was having the peer groups afterwards.
+“The best bit of Help to Grow was having the peer groups afterward.
 To be able to take what we had learned the previous day and discuss it openly with people, and learn from and bounce ideas off each other.”

 She added: “Help to Grow has given me an overview of what we need to know to grow as a business.
 We’re a very young business so it’s been excellent to have an overview of what we need to think about and what to prioritise going forward.”

 Above: Professor Brian Morgan (Left), Help to Grow Participant Becky Harford (right)

 Professor Brain Morgan, Director of the Creative Leadership and Enterprise Centre, said:

 “Our second cohort of businesses came from across Wales and represented a huge range of sectors, including social enterprises, manufacturing, hospitality and professional services.

 It’s an excellent opportunity for businesses to meet and learn from each other and get the help they need to address today’s economic challenges, whilst at the same time growing their business.